kintohub/kintohub/docs/examples/angular/README.md

 $ npm start
 ```

-- build for production with minification
+- Build for production with minification

 ```
 $ npm run build